Cameron Coca-Cola: Philanthropy

-The Cameron family have been closely connected to Washington & Jefferson College in Washington, Pennsylvania for several decades.
-A number of Camerons attended the college, with three individuals serving on the board of trustees.
-Winnie Cameron, who served on the board of trustees, has been awarded the Alumni Distinguished Service Award and an honorary degree.

-In 1999, the family donated $2.65 million, one of the top 5 donations in the college history, to redesign and expand College Field, which was renamed Cameron Stadium.
+The Cameron family have been closely connected to Washington & Jefferson College in Washington, Pennsylvania for several decades, with a number of them attending the college, and three members serving on the board of trustees.
+One such trustee, Winnie Cameron, was awarded the Alumni Distinguished Service Award and an honorary degree.
+The family donated $2.65 million to the college in 1999, one of the top five largest donations in the college history, to redesign and expand College Field, which was renamed Cameron Stadium.
 They also funded the digital scoreboard at Henry Memorial Center and Ross Memorial Park and Alexandre Stadium.
-In 2006, the family was awarded the Robert M. Murphy Award and inducted into the W&J Athletic Hall of Fame.
+The family was awarded the Robert M. Murphy Award and inducted into the W&J Athletic Hall of Fame in 2006.